In this guide, you will learn everything that you have ever wanted to know about wearing a tuxedo including:

 Black Tie Accessories

-Studs that take the place of shirt buttons and cufflinks are all the jewelry you’ll need.
-In fact, you shouldn’t even wear a watch, as it’s traditionally considered rude to check the time at an event you’re supposed to be enjoying.
+Studs that take the place of shirt buttons and cufflinks are all the jewellery you’ll need.
+Technically, you’re even wear a watch as it’s traditionally considered rude to check the time at an event you’re supposed to be enjoying.

 If you’re invited to an event that has a black tie dress code, the expectation is that you will wear a tuxedo.
 Click the preceding link to access a top-to-bottom, highly-detailed, garment-by-garment presentation of what’s acceptable under that dress code.

 You should wear a tuxedo to any black tie event, and you may also wear a tux to an event with a black tie optional dress code.